DBProductions/svelte-starter/README.md

         - Profile
         - EventLog

 The data which is used in the application is stored in `data.js`.
+Profile is an example how to load data inside a component with `fetch`.

 A store `stores.js` defines `userActivity` to reset a timer, this gets triggered from `mousemove`, `click` and `keydown`.
 It's only an example to use a store and display the inactive time of a user and react on window events.